-Nyang Nyang beach is a beautiful stretch of 1.5 kilometre coastline.
-It’s one of the most cleanest and untouched beaches in Bali due to the location and the effort it takes to get down to the beach to reach it.
-The soft white sand, clear water and ship wrecks give this beach a true untouched and natural feel.
+Nyang Nyang beach, also known as Pantai Nyang Nyang, is a beautiful stretch of 1.5 kilometre coastline with soft white sand and crystal clear water.
+It’s one of the most cleanest and untouched beaches in Uluwatu due to the location and the effort it takes to get down to the beach to reach it.
+The soft white sand and crystal clear turquoise water which are flanked by lush green cliffs give this beach a very natural feel.
 Don’t expect to find any warungs, beach clubs, umbrellas or other tourists here.
 Nyang Nyang beach really is an off the beaten path destination, and is therefore a perfect little adventure for people who like to explore deserted beaches.
-In this complete guide you will find everything you need to know about Nyang Nyang beach.
+In this complete guide you will find everything you need to know about Nyang Nyang beach Uluwatu.

 Nyang Nyang beach is located in the Bukit Peninsula in the Southern point of Bali.
 Getting to the parking area is easy, especially if you are using Google Maps.
 Set your destination to Nyang Nyang Beach and Google Maps brings you there!
 From Jl Raya Uluwatu Pecatu Street you will have to turn right if you are coming from the Uluwatu Temple direction, along the street you will see a sign where you will drive straight into the parking lot.

 There is no parking fee, and also the entrance to the beach is completely free!

 What to expect at Nyang Nyang beach

 Once you’ve reached the parking lot and parked your motorbike, the walk down to the beach starts.
 Make sure to bring enough water and some snacks, as there won’t be any stalls to buy water or snacks at the beach.
 There is a shop near the parking, so don’t worry if you haven’t brought some from your accommodation.